mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ```

 * Declare more following objects inside your Bot activity class:
-  * One Dialog for componet Dialog
+  * One Dialog for component Dialog
   * two Bot State:
     * one for Conversation state, and
     * another Bot State For User state.